-We thought that the DPS Pro had around 6-10 more meters of range than the older yellow Pieps DSP and it has around 3-6 more meters of range than the DSP Sport.
-It didn't have quite as much range as our OutdoorGearLab Editors' Choice the Mammut Pulse Barryvox, but it was close.
-Its range was close but just a little better than our other OutdoorGearLab Top Pick the Ortovox S1+.
+We thought that the DPS Pro had around 6-10 more meters of range than the older yellow Pieps DSP and it has approximately 0-5 more meters of range than the DSP Sport.
+It didn't have quite as much range as our Editors' Choice winner, the Mammut Barryvox S, or its more basic sibling the Mammut Barryvox, but it was close, and none of our testers felt like this model's slightly shorter range ever contributed to a slower rescue time.

-Ease of Finding a Single Victim
+Ease of Finding a Single Victim and Speed

 Ease of Use in Fine Search

-The fine search generally refers to the bracketing portion of the search, but we also include the final five meters before bracketing begins also part of this category of comparison.
+The fine search generally refers to the bracketing portion of the search, but we also include the final five meters before bracketing begins as part of this category of comparison.
 The fine search is where the difference in processing speed is the most apparent.
-Just like in the "Ease of finding a single victim" category we loved the Pieps DSP Pro processor speed in the fine search.
+Just like in the "Ease of finding a single victim" category we loved the DSP Pro processor speed in the fine search.

 Ease Of Use In Multiple Burial Situations